swl10/pyslet/doc/odatav2/provider.rst

 needs.
 You just need to expose the entity values themselves by implementing a couple of methods!

-Look at the example project :doc:`odatav2_customexample` to see how you can write a simple application that exposes a download-directory to the web using OData (providing a little more metadata than is easily obtainable from plain HTTP.)
+Look at the example project :doc:`customexample` to see how you can write a simple application that exposes a download-directory to the web using OData (providing a little more metadata than is easily obtainable from plain HTTP.)